hkahasha72/HopeKahasha_T1A3/README.md

 ###### Progress Tracking:
 LetsDrive maintains a user profile that stores performance history, allowing users to track their progress at the end which presents a comprehensive overview of past sessions, scores, and areas of improvement, enabling users to focus on weak points.

+###### Feedback system:
+Gives users feedback about how much more point they need in order to improve their score which would allow them to pass the amount of correct questions they need